yiisoft/yii2/docs/guide/start-databases.md

 http://hostname/index.php?r=country/index&page=2
 ```

-Behind the scenes, [[yii\data\Pagination|Pagination]] is providing all of the ncessary functionality to paginate a data set:
+Behind the scenes, [[yii\data\Pagination|Pagination]] is providing all of the necessary functionality to paginate a data set:

 * Initially, [[yii\data\Pagination|Pagination]] represents the first page, which reflects the country SELECT query
   with the clause `LIMIT 5 OFFSET 0`.
 As a result, the first five countries will be fetched and displayed.